Open-RSC/IdleRSC/patcher/README.md

 ## How To Run

-Run the patcher.jar via `java -jar source.jar destination.jar`, where
+Run `patcher.jar` via `java -jar patcher.jar source.jar destination.jar`, where
 `source.jar` is the unpatched Open RSC client jar archive and `destination.jar` is the location to place the patched jar archive.